 2. Gatlinburg Trail

-A hike near Gatlinburg TN you won’t want to miss out on trying is the Gatlinburg Trail.
+Another one of the hikes near Gatlinburg TN you won’t want to miss out on trying is the Gatlinburg Trail.
 It travels from downtown Gatlinburg to the Sugarlands Visitor Center This trail is the longest on our list at 3.8 miles, but the elevation gain is only 164 feet.
 The path isn’t paved, but it is clearly marked.
 This is also one of the only dog friendly trails in the national park, so you might spot a few furry friends along the way!
 You’ll pass over a river, walk through beautiful woods, and see old remnants of homes along the trail.

 3. Cataract Falls Trail